Matthew Hilton, Vice-Principal (Humanities and Social Sciences)

 For more information, see our Teaching Page.

-We also have an impressive track record for attracting funding.
+We also have an impressive track record of attracting funding.
 Our research grant funding is around £7 million annually, and more than £1million is invested in scholarships for research students.
 Together with Kings College London and Imperial College, we are an accredited ESRC Doctoral Training Partnership (DTP).
 The DTC will be able to fund over 50 students per year from 2017-18.
 We are also an associate member of the AHRC-funded London Arts and Humanities Partnership.

 Humanities and Social Sciences Strategic Plan